kean/articles/2020-07-13-wwdc20-product-overview.markdown

 {% include ad-hor.html %}

 It takes a special kind of geek to follow every little platform update, both from a developer and the design perspective.
 Fortunately, I am this geek.
-I watched the videos and prepared a <a href="/assets/wwdc20-summary.key.zip"><strong>WWDC20 Summary</strong></a> to make it easy to communicate all of the latest platform updates to your product and design teams.
+I watched the videos and prepared a <a href="/assets/wwdc20-summary.key.zip"><strong>WWDC20 Summary</strong></a> (iPhone and iPad only) to make it easy to communicate all of the latest platform updates to your product and design teams.

 <a href="/assets/wwdc20-summary.key.zip">
 	<img alt="WWDC20 Summary Keynote screenshot" class="Screenshot Any-responsiveCard" src="/images/posts/wwdc20-summary/wwdc-summary.png">